Have you been binge watching as much TV as I have lately? I think I might have a problem.

 5. Batman the Animated Series

-Last, but certainly not least, Batman the Animated Series is also available to binge watch on HBO Max.
+Last, but certainly not least, Batman the Animated Series is also available to stream on HBO Max.
 Although it only had 2 seasons in its day, it had a whopping 65 episodes in the first season and another 20 in the second.
 Unlike the more modern shows like Adventure Time and We Bare Bears, each of the episodes ran a full 22 minutes.

 I grew up watching Batman the Animated Series, and I can’t get enough of the show’s take on one of my all-time favorite superheroes.
 It balances the dark edginess of the Dark Knight with some of the more comedic moments of Adam West’s batman.
 The hero himself is shown as flawed, and though he’s tough on villains, he’s got a soft heart and will do anything to protect little kids.